Agnivaghoshroy/Personal_portfolio/README.md

 - Font Awesome (icons)
 - Google Fonts (Inter)

-## 📦 Installation & Usage
+## 📦 Getting Started
-1. **Clone or Download** this repository:
+1. Clone the repository:
    ```sh
    git clone <your-repo-url>
    ```
-2. **Open** the project folder in VS Code or your preferred editor.
+2. Open the folder in VS Code or your editor.
-3. **Customize** your information:
+3. Customize your info in `index.html` and `style.css`.
+4. Open `index.html` in your browser.

+## 📝 Customization
 - Replace profile photo (`image.jpg`)
-   - Update your name, skills, education, projects, and contact details in `index.html`
+- Update your name, skills, education, projects, and contact details
-   - Add your actual CV file and update the Download CV link
+- Add your actual CV and update the Download CV link
-4. **Open `index.html`** in your browser to view your portfolio.

-## ✨ Customization
-- Change colors, fonts, and layout in `style.css`
-- Add more projects, skills, or sections as needed
-- Update contact links for your real email, phone, LinkedIn, and GitHub

 ## 📬 Contact
-For any questions or collaboration, use the contact form on the website or reach out via the provided contact buttons.
+Use the contact form or the direct contact buttons on the site.

 ## 📝 License
-This project is for personal use and demonstration.
-Feel free to use and modify for your own portfolio.
+For personal use and demonstration.
+Feel free to modify for your own portfolio.

 ---